Parkinson's and dental problems

-Question: My dad has Parkinson’s disease.
+Q: My Dad has Parkinson’s disease.
 He needs major dental work.
-I am worried.
-Can you please tell me if there are any precautions we should take?
+I am worried; can you please tell me if there are any precautions?

-Answer: First, I want to thank everyone who attended our last seminar on Feb.
-8, which covered, among other things, digital dentistry.
-We had a great turnout and nobody fell asleep!
+Firstly, I want to thank everyone who attended our last seminar on February 8th on Digital Dentistry.
+We had a great turn out and nobody fell asleep!
+And, only one homeless person this time wondered in for bagels and Danish.

-I began my presentation with some stories about my job at an enema factory during my summers home from college while saving up for dental school.
+I began my presentation with some stories about my job at an enema factory during my summers home from college, saving up for dental school.
 One attendee told me: “That sounds right up your alley!”

-■ Body rigidity and tremors can make it impossible to maintain good oral home care.
+PD-rigidity, and tremor can make it impossible for good oral home care

-■ Fatigue, anxiety and tremors make sitting till in the dental chair and opening wide challenging.
+Fatigue, anxiety and tremor make sitting till in the dental chair and opening wide challenging.

-■ Notify the dentist if you are taking MAO-B inhibitors such as Rasagiline and/or Selegiline, which may interact with anesthetics.
+Tell the DDS if you are taking MAO-B inhibitors, Rasagiline and Selegiline whch may interact with anesthetics.

-■ Consider replacing old crowns, fillings, dentures and mouth guards as early as possible after a Parkinson’s diagnosis.
+Consider replacing old crowns, fillings, dentures and mouth guards as early as possible in the stages of PD.

-Consider the use of nitrous oxide-oxygen sedation in the office.
+Consider the use of Nitrous Oxide-Oxygen sedation in the office.
 This is a great, safe way for all patients to be completely relaxed and in control.
-It also stops the gag reflex and is completely reversible at the end of the treatment.
+It also stops the gag reflex and is completely reversible at the end of the procedure.

 Dr. Josephs practices Implant Cosmetic and General Dentistry with an emphasis on implants, veneers and complex crown and bridge treatment.
 He is on staff at JFK Medical Center and is a Faculty Advisory Board member at McGill University’s Faculty of Dentistry.
 He completed his residency at Manhattan’s Beth Israel Medical Center and Mt.
 Sinai Hospital.